Summit 26 from June 1-4 in San Francisco

 • Verify the version exists on PyPI.

-• If you need a pre-release version, use custom-github-ref instead of cli-version.
+• For GitHub Actions, if you need a pre-release version, use custom-github-ref instead of cli-version.

 Conclusion

 Congratulations!
-You've configured the Snowflake CLI GitHub Action to authenticate securely with OIDC — no long-lived secrets required.
+You've configured Snowflake CI/CD integrations that authenticate securely with OIDC — no long-lived secrets required.

 What You Learned